 Melt the honey in a small saucepan and allow to cool slightly.

-Cut the kaffir lime leaves into ribbons chiffonade style.
+Cut the kaffir lime leaves into ribbons chiffonade style, step by step details are in our chiffonade post.

-Add all the ingredients in a small glass jar and shake to combine.
+Add the kaffir ribbons, melted honey and lime juice into a small glass jar and shake to combine.

 Leave to one side to allow the flavours to meld together.